zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     - Enable ZSS in the Zowe configuration (zowe.yaml)
     - Start the ZSS component.

-- The configured external mapper user doesn't have required permissions to call the identity mapper.
+- The configured identity mapper user doesn't have required permissions to call the identity mapper.
        Call ZSS with ZoweSVUser
     - #TODO: Return codes from ZSS - logged to GW - find what and what level